What is Matched Betting? A beginner’s guide

 To minimise the amount of money you need to start matched betting, you can take advantage of a no-risk matched betting offer that doesn’t require a qualifying stake.
 You can also place your second matched bet at lower odds to reduce your liability (although this also reduces profits).

 The more money you have available for matched betting, the more money you can make.
 A larger bankroll means you can do more offers at once without having to wait for your money to transfer between bank, bookmaker and betting exchange accounts.
 However, you should make a decision based on your own financial circumstances, as you should not place bets that you can’t afford.

-Because we’re located in the UK, most of the offers we find and post on OddsMonkey are UK-based.
+Because OddsMonkey is located in the UK, most of the offers we find and post on the site are UK-based.
 Now, that doesn’t necessarily mean that if you live outside the UK you can’t matched bet, it just means that you’ll need to check the terms and conditions of individual bookmakers and offers to see if you’re still eligible.